simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-remote.md

 `SingleLogoutService`
 :   Endpoint URL for logout requests and responses.
 You should obtain this from the IdP.
 Users who log out from your service is redirected to this URL with the LogoutRequest using HTTP-REDIRECT.

-:   The value of this option is specified in one of several [endpoint formats](./simplesamlphp-metadata-endpoints).
+:   The value of this option is specified in the format shown in [endpoint format](./simplesamlphp-metadata-endpoints).

 `SingleLogoutServiceResponse`
 :   Endpoint URL for logout responses.
 Overrides the `SingleLogoutService`-option for responses.